xMavrik/onedrop-final/README.md

   <b>Future Work</b>
   ---------------------------------------------------------------------------------------------

-  If I had more time on this I would implement the following
+  If I had more time on this I would implement the following:

-  -an optional UI page to display the weather data, maybe some graphs too
+  -an optional UI page to display the weather data, maybe some graphs too.

-  -historical data support (ex: its currently July and you want to check historical temperatures for August)
+  -historical data support. (ex: its currently July and you want to check historical temperatures for August)

-  -better error handling (ex: if you accidentally submit N3w York City, try and find closest comparable city by string match percentage and return instead of error)
+  -better error handling. (ex: if you accidentally submit N3w York City, try and find closest comparable city by string match percentage and return instead of error)